partialg/partialg/README.md

 Properties of block matrices: https://en.wikipedia.org/wiki/Block_matrix

 ---
-DISCLAIMERS
+**DISCLAIMERS**

-This repository is updated regularly.
+This repository is updated for bug fixes, examples and descriptions on a monthly basis.

-If something doesn't look right,